 Unfortunetley yes.
 Unless you are purchasing drugs from a person or place other than a licensed pharmacy or approved health facility you are at risk.
 In Canada it has been found in heroin, oxycodone, cocaine, crystal meth and other drugs in powder, liquid or pill form.
 The pill form is often sold as ‘oxy’ or other club drugs.

 If you fear you or a friend is experiencing an overdose, they will exhibit some or all of the following symptoms:

 - trouble breathing or choking

 - lips and nails turning blue

-- start with a small amount
+- start with a small amount of substance

 - do not mix substances, including alcohol, as it increases risk of overdose